 My university allows students to complete evaluations in either pencil or pen, which is awesome because I can’t read pencil due to the low contrast.
 I strongly recommend bringing both a pencil and a pen though just in case, even if pencil is not used regularly for assignments or if students never hand write assignments.

 Use a video magnifier

-Using a video magnifier is a great way to stay with the rest of the class while completing evaluations, and helps to increase the likelihood your form will not stand out.
+Using a video magnifier is a great way to stay with the rest of the class while completing evaluations.
+It also helps to increase the likelihood your form will not stand out.
 One downside to this is if students need to bubble in information- I have always found that difficult to do regardless if I have a video magnifier or not.
 Technology also might not be permitted during evaluations, so check before using.
-Read more about my video magnifier, the Eschenbach SmartLux, here.

 Ask for a scribe